By David Joel Miller, MS, Licensed Therapist & Licensed Counselor.

 People who are high in worry often believe that their brains will think dangerous thoughts.
 Sometimes they confuse the difference between thinking about something and causing it to happen.

-Worriers are intolerance of uncertainty.
+Worriers are intolerant of uncertainty.

 People who have difficulty accepting that some things are out of their control are at increased risk to develop excessive, pathological worry.
 People who are high in worry and anxiety believe they are responsible for controlling outcomes.
 Not being able to predict what will happen coupled with the belief that with enough thought and effort you should be able to control the results, can result in debilitating worry and anxiety.